The John Varley tripboat that runs from Tapton Lock is a brand new boat that has a large wheelchair lift and a hearing

 The section east of Worksop to West Stockwith is mixed in terms of the quality of the towpath – sometimes extremely access friendly and sometimes in desperate need of repair.

 Please note that K Barriers are used widely on the canal towpath in the eastern section.
 They have been removed on the western (Derbyshire) section.
-These are fine for most mobility scooters (see photo below), but the latest, very big ones may not be able to pass through.
+These are fine for most mobility scooters (see photo below), but the latest, very big scooters may not be able to pass through.

 We recommend the following sections for mobility scooter access

 Tapton Lock Visitor Centre in Chesterfield to Hollingwood Hub

 A Tramper mobility scooter is available for hire at the Visitor Centre; to see a video of this in action, click here.
 There is limited parking close by with one reserved parking place for the disabled.
 There are accessible toilets.

 There are several parking places for the disabled in the small car park by the canal at Station Road in Brimington.